 Grants are rarely awarded for initiatives with a purely social or entertainment purpose, or for initiatives that do not benefit at least 30-50 Honors students.

-The HHC Funding Board is composed of HHC faculty, staff and students, and meets every other Friday afternoon during the semester from 1:00-2:00pm at the Hutton Honors College building.
+The HHC Funding Board is composed of HHC students and an advisor.
+The Board meets every other Friday afternoon during the semester from 1:00-2:00pm at the Hutton Honors College building.
 Applications are due one week prior to the board meeting at which you'd like to present.
 The Board will hear presentations from HHC organizations or individuals and then vote on the funding allocation.

 Applicants will be notified as to whether they received the grant within three business days.